olywoolsey/Notes/Networks/Java Networks.md

 // The address of host running code public static InetAddress getLocalHost()
 ```
+### SSLSocket class
+An SSLSocket is constructed by an SSLSocketFactory.
+Use of factory (rather than a constructor) allows additional
+security (e.g. authentication)

 ## Multi Threaded Server
 Java's built in *Thread* class